Are you ready to discover your college program?

 Computer Science Employers in Arizona

-- IBM: IBM manufactures machines such as the famous Watson learning platform, and many private companies and hospital systems rely on IBM for cloud-based services and software design.
+- IBM: IBM manufactures machines such as the famous Watson learning platform.
+Many private companies and hospital systems rely on IBM for cloud-based services and software design.
 IBM employs computer science professionals to staff its Arizona programming and research departments.

 - Wells Fargo: Wells Fargo, a national banking chain, offers cloud-based services to help customers manage their accounts and work through complex financial planning.
-They recruit Arizona computer science professionals to design, build, and maintain the bank's online services.
+The company recruits Arizona computer science professionals to design, build, and maintain the bank's online services.

-- Oracle: Oracle is a global technology company known for its database management systems.
-The company also builds cloud-based systems and enterprise software packages and is one of the highest paying computing companies in Arizona.
+- Oracle: This global technology company is known for its database management systems.
+The company also builds cloud-based systems and enterprise software packages.
+Oracle stands out as one of Arizona's highest-paying computing companies.

 Computer Science Programs in Arizona

-Arizona institutions offer a variety of computer science programs, both on-campus and online.
-Students who prefer to in-person interaction with professors and peers typically enjoy learning in a structured classroom environment.
-Several prominent on-campus computer science programs are available to Arizona students, including programs at the University of Arizona and Arizona State University.
+Arizona institutions offer a variety of on-campus and online computer science programs.
+Students who prefer in-person interaction with professors and peers typically enjoy learning in a structured classroom environment.
+Students can pursue several prominent on-campus computer science programs, including programs at the University of Arizona and Arizona State University.

-Online programs are ideal for students balancing professional or personal commitments with education.
-Pursuing a computer science degree online eliminates expenses associated with commuting or living near campus, saving money and time.
-Most online courses are taught by the same professors who teach on campus, providing distance learners with the same quality education.
-Advanced learning technology allows online students to receive support from dedicated advisors and connect with professors and peers through video conferences and live chat rooms.
+Online programs remain ideal for students balancing professional or personal commitments with education.
+Pursuing a computer science degree online eliminates expenses associated with commuting or living near campus, saving students money and time.
+The same professors who teach on campus also teach most online courses, providing distance learners with the same quality education.
+Advanced learning technology allows online students to receive support from dedicated advisers and connect with professors and peers through video conferences and live chat rooms.

-The best computer science schools in Arizona are accredited.
-During the accreditation process, schools and programs are reviewed by external agencies to ensure they meet set academic standards.
-The two most common types of accreditation in the U.S. are regional and national.
+The best computer science schools in Arizona hold accreditation.
+During the accreditation process, external agencies review schools and programs to ensure they meet set academic standards.
+The two most common types of accreditation are regional and national.
 Regional accreditation is the oldest and most prestigious type and is granted by six accrediting bodies.
-National accreditation typically focuses on vocational programs; credits earned from nationally accredited institutions rarely transfer to regionally accredited schools.
+National accreditation typically focuses on vocational programs.
+Credits earned from nationally accredited institutions rarely transfer to regionally accredited schools.
 Computer science students should also look for field-specific accreditation from the Computing Accreditation Commission.